 The Milky Way

 Kids in cities a hundred years ago, like kids in the countryside today, could see something else that’s invisible from the city: a pale band of light called the Milky Way.
 The picture at the top of the page is a horizon-to-horizon shot of the Milky Way.
-The Milky Way is so hard to see from the city that in 1994, when a power outage turned out all the lights in Los Angeles, dozens of people called 911 to ask about the strange thing in the sky!
+It looks like a pale band of light, stretched across the sky.

 Of course, the Milky Way doesn’t have anything to do with milk.
 It’s our galaxy.
 A galaxy is a lot of stars all clustered together in space, and the Sun is one of the stars in the Milky Way galaxy.
 The 4,000 stars that George Washington could’ve seen are only a tiny fraction of the stars in the Milky Way.
 Even on the darkest night, with the strongest telescope, we can’t see all of them.
 Astronomers think that our galaxy has hundreds of billions of stars.
 The light of all those stars is what gives the Milky Way its glow.